 The study is notable for its racial inclusiveness, according to Dr. Bradley, who also serves as Vice Chair for Diversity and Inclusion of the Ob/Gyn & Women’s Health Institute at Cleveland Clinic.

 Racial composition of trial participants — no./total no. (%)

-“What makes me proudest [about these trials] was that approximately 68% of the patient that were enrolled of the African diaspora,” says Dr. Bradley.
+“What makes me proudest [about these trials] was that approximately 68% of the patients that were enrolled of the African diaspora,” says Dr. Bradley.
 “They have the greatest burden of disease — more and larger fibroids.
 Their fibroids develop at earlier ages, and all measures of quality of life are worse.
 I can’t overstate the importance of trial recruitment that truly reflects diversity and inclusion, particularly with what’s happening in our country today.”